Boca Raton Shopping & Dining Guide

 Downtown Boca Raton in the area of Federal Highway and East Palmetto Park Road has been newly landscaped and redeveloped, offering a wide choice of goods and services, including travel agencies, gift boutiques and novelty shops, art galleries, clothing and jewelry shops, skin care and hair salons.

-Mizner Park is downtown Boca Raton’s latest addition.
-This cultural and commercial village is centered around a Spanish-style courtyard reminiscent of Mizner’s Boca Raton Resort & Hotel.
-Opened in 1991, the park features upscale shops, restaurants, a multi-plex theater, an amphitheater, the International Museum of Cartoon Art, Jacobsons Department Store, Liberties Book Store, offices and theatrical organizations.
+Mizner Park is a lifestyle center in downtown Boca Raton’s This cultural and commercial village is centered around a Spanish-style courtyard in a beautiful park-like setting.
+Opened in 1991, the park features upscale boutique shops, restaurants, a multi-plex theater, an outdoor amphitheater, Boca Raton Museoum, Liberties Book Store, offices and theatrical organizations.
+There are also rental apartments and condo/townhomes along the western edge of the village.

 Royal Palm Plaza, which is two blocks south of Palmetto Park, is the popular “Pink Plaza”.
 Recalling the style made famous by Addison Mizner, with the Mediterranean influence abounding in the architecture and ambiance of quiet courtyards and sculptured fountains.
 The plaza houses 80 specialty shops including art galleries, clothing stores from casual to fine formal wear, jewelry and gift shops, and fine international restaurants and cafes.